.

 Paul was highly intelligent, as evidenced by his background, his approach to things, by what he said in his public speeches, by his ability to gain support of others and by his honest comments after his conversion.

-Paul, a man trained so well in the scriptures.(Galatians 2:11).available at that time, which was the Old Testament, just did not at all know God, that is, until this Great Infinite Consciousness we call God revealed Himself to Paul:.Acts 9:3-21.
+Paul, a man trained so well in the scriptures.(Galatians 2:11).available at that time, which was the Old Testament, just did not at all know God, that is, until this Great Infinite Consciousness we call God the Father revealed Himself to Paul:.Acts 9:3-21.

-Paul was at this time probably a member of the great Sanhedrin and became the active leader in the furious persecution by which.the rulers.then sought to exterminate what came to be called Christianity:.Acts 11:26.
+Paul was at this time a member of the great Sanhedrin and became the active leader in the furious persecution by which.the rulers.then sought to exterminate what came to be called Christianity:.Acts 11:26.

 Saul.(after His conversion, his name was changed from Saul to Paul of Tarsus; whom we know in the Bible today as Paul).took a prominent part in the death of Stephen, before Paul's sudden turn around.